Robustness against Adversarial Attacks in Neural Networks using Incremental Dissipativity: Experimental Results

 We use two commonly known data sets for image classification, MNIST \cite{deng2012mnist} and CIFAR-10 \cite{krizhevsky2009learning}.
 For the MNIST data set, we use a 3 layer feed-forward network with leaky ReLU activation function (with $a=0.1$, and therefore $\alpha=0.1$ and $\beta=1$) on the first two layers.
 For the CIFAR-10 dataset, we use an Alexnet \cite{alexnet}, which is composed of 2 convolution layers, each followed by a max pooling layer and 3 fully connected layers.
 Leaky ReLU activation function (with $a=0.1$, and therefore $\alpha=0.1$ and $\beta=1$) are used on the first four layers.
 In some implementations, a final Softmax layer may be utilized for conversion into probabilities.
 Since Softmax is only an exponential average, we do not consider such a layer without loss of generality.
 The adversarial attacks chosen for testing are the Fast Gradient Sign Method (FGSM) attack \cite{goodfellow2014explaining}, and the Projected Gradient Descent Method attack (PGDM) \cite{madry2017towards} using a range of strength $\epsilon$ in the interval $(0.1,0.5)$.
 Strength $0$ represents no attack.

 We split training and test sets as 86\%-14\% of the dataset for MNIST and 80\%-20\% for CIFAR-10, and we train the model for $200$ epochs using Adam optimization.
-We select the pair $(\nu,\delta)=(-2,0.4)$ as the sector bounds, which restricts the neural network to a sector approximately between $(-0.215,0.465)$.
+Parameters $\nu$ and $\delta$ should be chosen before the training procedure.
+We select the pair $(\nu,\delta)=(-2,0.4)$ as the indices for the entire network, which restricts the neural network to a sector approximately between $(-0.215,0.465)$.
 These values were chosen as the basis of comparison, because they presented the best result among other different choices.
 We tuned them as hyperparameters and optimized them on the MNIST model.
+Given these values, we select the individual indexes $(\nu_i,\delta_i)$ for each layer, using Theorem \ref{thm:entire_network}, which are then used to calculate the spectral norm bound for each layer.

-Figure \ref{mnist} presents the results for MNIST data, with the left panel presenting the accuracy for a test set generated using FGM attack and the right panel presenting the accuracy for a test set generated using PGDM attack.
-Figure \ref{cifar} presents the results for CIFAR-10 data, with the left panel presenting the accuracy for a test set generated using FGM attack and the right panel presenting the accuracy for a test set generated using PGDM attack.
-Also plotted are the accuracy with the commonly used method of $L_{2}$-regularization as a comparison point.
+Figure \ref{mnist} presents the results (Sp Norm) for MNIST data, with the accuracy for a test set generated using FGM attack in the left panel and the accuracy for a test set generated using PGDM attack in the right.
+Figure \ref{cifar} presents the results (Sp Norm) for CIFAR-10 data, with the left panel presenting the accuracy for a test set generated using FGM attack and the right panel presenting the accuracy for a test set generated using PGDM attack.
+Also plotted are the accuracy with the commonly used method of $L_{2}$-regularization as a comparison point (L2 Norm) and a regularly trained Neural Network (Vanilla).
 Both figures show an improvement on classification for both cases especially as the attack strength increases, demonstrating the effectiveness of the proposed approach.

 A remark can be made about the computational tractability of the proposed approach.
 Considering the entire neural network at once to impose sector boundedness (or even the simpler condition of Lipschitz constant) is computationally tractable only for shallow networks.
 Our approach of considering each layer separately, and crucially imposing a spectral norm constraint, is more scalable.
 Note that while using the spectral norm forces us to calculate the maximum eigenvalue of a matrix at every gradient descent step, this can be performed efficiently using the power iteration method.